Wonderful Varieties: A geometrical realization: Computations of cohomology groups

 \section{Computations of cohomology groups}

+In this appendix, we assume the reader is familiar with the notions and properties of spherical systems, their colors and their weights.
+If not, please consult Section~\ref{Spherical systems} and Appendix~\ref{combinatorics}.

-Let $G$ be a simply connected semisimple algebraic group, $T$ an algebraic torus contained in a Borel subgroup $B$ of $G$.
-The associated set of simple roots of $G$ (resp. of dominant weights) is denoted $S$ (resp. $\Lambda^+$).
-Let $Z(G)$ be the center of $G$ and $T_\ad$ be the adjoint torus $T/Z(G)$ of $G$.
+Let $G$ be a simply connected semisimple complex algebraic group and $T$ be a maximal torus of $G$.
+We denote the set of roots of $G$ relative to $T$ by $\Phi$.
+Fix a Borel subgroup $B$ of $G$ containing $T$ and let $S$ (resp. $\Lambda^+$) be the set of simple roots of $G$ relative to $B$ and $T$ (resp. of dominant weights).